mindsmash/mindsmash-angular-table/README.md

 # mindsmash-table
-A data table for AngularJS.
+Yet another data table for AngularJS.
+The current implementation features data sorting, pagination, filters and more.
+The library is designed to easily integrate with a Spring Boot application backend, but can also be used with any other framework.

 ### Table of Contents